Pwd9000-ML/blog-devto/posts/Azure-Automated-Resource-Decommissions/Azure-Automated-Resource-Decommissions.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/Azure-Automated-Resource-Decommissions/assets/date_Tag.png)

 The idea is simple, place the **Decommission** tag on the **resource** OR **resource group** that you would like to decommission as well as the date that you want that decommission to take place on.
-The function app will run on a daily **Cron** schedule and search resources/resource groups that are tagged with the **Decommission** key and evaluate based on the given **Date** value whether the decommission should be initiated or not, and also track the decommission by recording the event into an Azure **Storage Account Table** with the resource ID and date of the successful/failed decommission, so that we can track and audit our automated events.
+The function app will run on a daily **Cron** schedule and search resources/resource groups that are tagged with the **Decommission** key and evaluate based on the current **Date** whether the decommission should be initiated or not, and also track the decommission by recording the event into an Azure **Storage Account Table** with the resource ID and date of the successful/failed decommission, so that we can track and audit our automated events.

 ## Pre-Requisites